Test a QUIC listener

 Pre-deployment Verification

-Before deploying an agent to a target machine, verify the listener is reachable:
+Before deploying an agent to a remote machine, verify the listener is reachable:

-# On the target machine (or a machine with similar network access)
+# On the remote machine (or a machine with similar network access)

 muti-metroo probe --insecure relay.example.com:4433